 Device centralization and segmentation

-Healthcare IoT security best practices include aggregating them into a separate network, to facilitate their monitoring and control.
-IoT aggregation hubs will help you manage your devices, control which network elements and resources that they have access too and modify their security settings.
+Security of IoT medical devices best practices include aggregating them into a separate network to facilitate their monitoring and control.
+IoT aggregation hubs will help you manage your devices, control which network elements and resources they have access to, and modify their security settings.

 Protection on a hardware level